Julie Mehretu: Recognition

 In 2000, Mehretu was awarded a grant from the Foundation for Contemporary Arts Grants to Artists Award.
 She was the recipient of the 2001 Penny McCall Award and one of the 2005 recipients of the MacArthur Fellowship, often referred to as the "genius grant."

 In 2013, Mehretu was awarded the Barnett and Annalee Newman Award, and in 2015, she received the US Department of State Medal of Arts from Secretary of State John Kerry.
 In 2020, Time magazine included Mehretu in its list of the 100 most influential people.
 In 2023, German automaker BMW selected Mehretu to paint its annual "art car" for entry at the 24 Hours of Le Mans race.

 Art critic for The Australian newspaper Christopher Allen described Mehretu's work as "the last feeble gasp of an overhyped and exhausted New York art market".

 Mehretu is included in Times 100 Most Influential People of 2020.
 The following year, The New York Times described her as a "rare example of a contemporary Black female painter who has already entered the canon."

 In 2023, she was one of two women artists whose work was among the top ten in contemporary auction sale price.

+Mehretu currently serves on the Board of Trustees at the Whitney Museum of American Art.